SubMishMar/minimal_solver_essential_matrix/README.md

 ## File Overview

 - `main.cpp`: Main pipeline for generating data, running the solver, and evaluating results.
-- `utility.h/cpp`: Helper functions for projection, normalization, and error computation.
+- `utility.h/cpp`: Helper functions for projection, normalization, nullspace computation, RREF with partial pivoting, and error computation.
 - `minimal_solver.h/cpp`: Implementation of the 5-point essential matrix solver.

 ## Credits
-More than the paper, the OCTAVE implementation here - (https://github.com/SergioRAgostinho/five_point_algorithm) - helped me understand the theory better.
+- More than the paper, the OCTAVE implementation here - (https://github.com/SergioRAgostinho/five_point_algorithm) - helped me understand the theory better.
 The cpp code presented here is inspired from the OCTAVE implementation.
-And, of course, GPT 😊
+- And, of course, GPT 😊